 Consistency in Your Brand ImageThere are many social media platforms from which to choose today.
 Ensure that your brand image stays the same on every post across every platform.
 Bear in mind that marketing is as much about brand recognition as it is about getting the right information across to the right people.
 Content may be worthy of shares, but it will do your conversion rates no justice if it cannot be swiftly and definitively related to your business.

 Keep it RealThe first word in “social media” is the first thing that you should focus on.
-Like it or not, social… Read the rest
+Like it or not, social media platforms… Read the rest